Our mission

 When children and families are forced to flee their homes, they miss out on more education as they make dangerous journeys trying to find a place of safety.

-For refugees arriving in Europe, education is a priority: it’s how lives begin to be rebuilt and hope for the future is rekindled.
+For refugees arriving in the UK, education is a priority: it’s how lives begin to be rebuilt and hope for the future is rekindled.
 But getting back into and progressing in education is fraught with challenge.

 We want things to be different.